 By Train to Zanskar valley

 There is no direct connectivity through rail between Leh to Delhi and the closest railway station is at Pathankot (746Km), Jammu (682Km), and Chandigarh (719Km).
-You can reach up to these two locations easily as they are connected with main Indian cities by rail network where trains run on a frequent basis.
-From these two stations, you have no options except taking the road to Leh by hired or govt transport.
+You can reach up to these locations easily as they are connected with main Indian cities by rail network where trains run frequently.
+From these stations, you have no options except taking the road to Leh by hired or govt transport.
 From Leh, you have to further drive for almost 12 hours to reach this valley of Zanskar.

 Best Time to Visit Zanskar valley